 then to auto-instrument using Datadog, the corresponding command is:

 $ ddtrace-run python app.py

-To manually install the instrumentation use
+To manually invoke the automatic instrumentation use

 from ddtrace import patch_all patch_all()